38leinaD/imgbooth/README.md

 Run:

 ```
-./gradlew quarkusBuild --uber-jar
+$ ./gradlew quarkusBuild --uber-jar
 ```

-It produces the executable `imgbooth-1.0.0-SNAPSHOT-runner.jar` file in the `imgbooth/build` directory.
+It produces the `imgbooth-1.0.0-SNAPSHOT-runner.jar` file in the `imgbooth/build` directory.

 The application is now runnable using `java -jar imgbooth/build/imgbooth-1.0.0-SNAPSHOT-runner.jar`.

 A browser should automatically open and show the UI.
 In case no browser opens, you can manually open the UI by opening <http://localhost:8080/index.html> in a browser.

 You can control the two on-screen buttons with the keyboard.